 CU: Talent presses capture button, with view of the screen of the counter.

-If the total cell number is above XX [1], add further growth medium to the 15-milliliter conical tube to obtain the desired cell concentration [2].
+If the total cell number is above 5 X 105 cells/ml [1], add further growth medium to the 15-milliliter conical tube to obtain the desired cell concentration [2].

-CU: Talent shows the screen with cell number above XX.
+CU: Talent shows the screen with cell number above 5 X 105 cells/ml.

 MED: Talent adds more medium to the tube.